sean-connor/music-browser/README.md

 ####	Design

 Your completed page should match the design as closely as possible.
 You should ensure your page is completely fluid, i.e. the page does not break when moving between mobile and desktop breakpoints.

+Note: The PSD's have been designed for Retina.
+Take that into consideration when building out your page.

 ####	Standards Compliance